pinobatch/pently/docs/pentlyas.md

 * Octave: A pitch difference corresponding to a frequency ratio of 2 to 1.
 In Western music, note names repeat at the octave.
 * Pattern: A musical phrase, consisting of a list of notes and rests.
-* Pickup measure: A partial measure at the start of a piece of music.
+* Pickup measure: A partial measure at the start of a piece of music, which may begin on an upbeat or a fractional beat.
 Also called "anacrusis".
 * Pitch: The frequency of a tone expressed using a logarithmic scale.
 * Pitched: Relating to a channel with a `pulse` or `triangle` type, which plays pitches rather than noise.